basho/basho_docs/source/languages/en/riakts/developing/erlang.md

     {ok, req_id()} | {error, term()}.
 ```

 Streaming list keys in Table, using client Pid.
 Parameter Options is a proplist that can include a value for 'timeout'.
-Returns `{ok, ReqId}` or `{error, Reason}`.  {TODO: Do we need a warning about how keylisting can slow your cluster down?
-Copy this from somewhere else maybe?}
+Returns `{ok, ReqId}` or `{error, Reason}`.

+>**Warning:** Listing keys is a very expensive operation for a Riak TS cluster.